planetfederal/desktop-documentation/docs/source/components/pgadmin.rst

    .. figure:: img/pgadmin_register_new_server.png

 #.
-Click on the newly added server to open its features tree and select the
+Click on the newly added server to open its objects tree and select the
-   `events` table or any other table you want to query
+   `events` table or any other table you want to query.
+Then, click the :guilabel:`Properties` tab.

    .. figure:: img/pgadmin_schema_tree.png